Back to application guides

 Teams make better decisions when suppliers present route performance under explicit ore domains rather than one blended benchmark.

-If proposal language does not define assumptions on liberation and reagent strategy, cost forecasts are usually optimistic.
+If proposal language does not define liberation and reagent assumptions, the cost forecast cannot be validated.

 RFQ checklist before you contact suppliers